ivan-sirosh/lnx-graceful-shutdown/README.md

 # lnx-graceful-shutdown
-Graceful shutdown service for linux (debian based).
+Graceful shutdown service for Linux (Debian-based).
+The main purpose is to use it as a strategy to shut down the server if a power outage occurs, but the UPS does not support any known protocol of the current system.

-The service `remote_monitor` pings the first default network route, as soon as it is down, script initiates the shutdown of the system.
+The `remote_monitor` service pings the first default network route, and as soon as it is down, the script initiates the shutdown of the system.

 ## Usage